grannycart/anja-n-david-wedding/notes.md

 	* music continues to rise and get louder
 9. recessional during song:
 	* [ ] Prep second song for long run-out
+	* [ ] what are people doing after david and anja walk out? milling around? following? who is ushing?

 * Then champaign toast:
 	* [ ] who is giving toast